More of us are eating them now than ever! But how healthy are vegan burgers and other kinds of vegan ‘meats’?

 It’s official: plant based diets are a huge trend, with 12% of the British population shunning meat and 20% of those aged between 16-24 rejecting animal flesh in their diets.
 That’s a great thing: vegans and vegetarians live longer and have lower chances of developing chronic diseases like diabetes, gout and heart disease during their lifetimes, meaning their quality of life is better overall.

 Vegetarians and vegans were once considered to be a bit odd, and it wasn’t easy for them to find a wide variety of food in the average grocery store.
-But today there are vegan hamburgers, hotdogs, salamis, turkeys, sausages, ham slices and even cheeses found in most supermarket aisles.
+But today there are vegan hamburgers, hotdogs, salamis, turkeys, sausages, ham slices and even stews found in most supermarket aisles.
 Indeed, most vegans – including me – find it temptingly easy to slap one of these on the grill, add some salad to the plate and call it a dinner.
-But just how healthy are vegan burgers, ‘meats’ and cheese products?
+But just how healthy are vegan burgers, ‘meats’ and other products?

 While vegan diets have the potential to be one of the healthiest around, if you love these processed vegan ‘meats’, you’re probably not doing yourself any favours.
 In fact, you could be harming your health in ways you never imagined!